 What caused the plane crash?
-Not DEI!
+Union busting, not DEI!

 Too few air traffic controllers

-What has come out is that the air traffic control tower servicing BWI was understaffed.
+What has come out is that the air traffic control tower servicing DCA was understaffed.
 One controller was monitoring both airplanes and helicopters; before 9:30 p.m., that normally should have been two separate jobs.
 The crash occurred at 9:00 p.m.
 According to the Associated Press, “On Wednesday [Jan.
 29] the tower supervisor directed that [the two jobs] be combined earlier [than 9:30 p.m.].”

 This was an accident waiting to happen.
 According to the union representing air traffic controllers, National Air Traffic Controllers Association, in an analysis obtained by the New York Times, “More than 90 percent of the country’s 313 air traffic control facilities operate below the Federal Aviation Administration’s recommended staffing levels.”
 Moreover, “Persistent staff shortages and an underinvestment in safety systems have led to an alarming number of close calls between aircraft.”
 (Jan.
 31)